romqrq/Pawer/README.md

 - The buttons are on a green colour (#26a69a) which is used only for buttons, the contrast with the main colour scheme makes it grab attention.
 This way the user has a more consistent and predictable experience.

-- The colours were saved as variables on scss file and are recalled from these variables accross the styling files to make sure the colours are consistent across the entire project.
+- The colours were saved as variables on scss file and are recalled from these variables across the styling files to make sure the colours are consistent across the entire project.

 ### Styling